rizwanhkm/spreadSheetSearch/README.md

-A Script That allows you to add a search box to your site that Searches a Google SpreadSheet and displays the result as a table
+A Script That allows you to add a search box to your site that Searches a web published Google SpreadSheet and displays the result as a table

 Depends on:
 ------------------